 - Hearing aids – These are digital devices that amplify sounds programmed to meet your needs at specific pitches.
 Hearing aids are fitted into the ear canal or behind the ear.
 They are adjusted to your comfort and preference depending upon the severity of your hearing loss.

 - Cochlear implant – A cochlear implant is a small electronic device that is surgically implanted into the inner ear to address severe hearing loss and deafness.
+According to the American Cochlear Implant Alliance, only 5% of U.S. adults who could benefit from a cochlear implant have one.
+LVHN offers cochlear implant surgery for children and adults.

-- Bone anchored hearing aid (BAHA) – A bone anchored hearing aid is for patients with conductive hearing loss caused by damage to inner ear structures.
+- Bone-anchored hearing aid (BAHA) – A bone-anchored hearing aid is for patients with conductive hearing loss caused by damage to inner ear structures.
 BAHA involves placing a small titanium implant in the bone behind the ear, with a small magnet or titanium post used to attach the processor.
 The processor feeds information directly through the bone of the skull base to the inner ear, bypassing dysfunctional ear structures.

 See your family doctor and an otolaryngologist or audiologist to discuss your hearing loss concerns.